ChongQingNoSubway/GestureServer/README.md

 #GestureServer
-this project is designed for Cse535 Assignment2 to collection gesture server
+this project is designed for gesture back-end server